 For more on this, see Particle Accelerators for Tritium Production.

 Fusion without tritium?

 At a much higher temperature (400 million °K as opposed to 45 million °K), deuterium will fuse with deuterium, no tritium needed.
 Containing a plasma at that much higher temperature would be far more difficult than containing the deuterium-tritium plasma – itself so difficult it’s not been done on any useful scale yet, with nearly sixty years of work.

-Deuterium-deuterium fission also produces copious neutrons – far more than fission, for a given power output.
+Deuterium-deuterium fusion also produces copious neutrons – far more than fission, for a given power output.
 This would inevitably produce significant quantities of radioactive waste – and degrade the reactor hardware – at a rate proportional to the power output.

-Unlike D-T fission, D-D fission also has numerous side reactions.
+Unlike D-T fusion, D-D fusion also has numerous side reactions.
 This complicates matters considerably (not in a helpful way!) but a full discussion of this is beyond the scope of this article.

 Fusion without neutrons?

 At higher temperatures still, deuterium will fuse with the light isotope of helium (He-3).
 This has the virtue of not producing neutrons, but inevitably D-D reactions will also occur, which do – in fact, these reactions will vastly outnumber the D-He3 reactions.
 But at yet higher temperatures, two He-3 nuclei can fuse, which again produces no neutrons.
 With no deuterium present, there wouldn’t be any side reactions.